pwndbg/pwndbg/FEATURES.md

 ### Splitting / Layouting Context

-The context sections can be distibuted among different tty by using the `contextoutput` command.
+The context sections can be distributed among different tty by using the `contextoutput` command.
 Example: `contextoutput stack /path/to/tty true`

 Python can be used to create a tmux layout when starting pwndbg and distributing the context among